-Having a fun barbecue can be as simple as buying some meat and inviting friends over – but serving tasty food and ensuring that your guests with allergies have a good time is another thing.
+Having a fun barbecue can be as simple as buying some meat and inviting friends over, but serving tasty food and ensuring your guests with allergies have a good time is another thing.
 Here are some tips to help you make your barbecues even better this summer.

 1. The Location

-Mow your lawn a day or two before the barbecue so you don’t stir up pollen on the day; and wipe all your outdoor furniture down with a damp cloth before your guests arrive.
-Be sure to also thoroughly clean all surfaces that come into contact with food.
+Mow your lawn a day or two before the barbecue so that you don't stir up pollen on the day and wipe all of your outdoor furniture down with a damp cloth before your guests arrive.
+Be sure to also thoroughly clean all food contact surfaces.

 2. The Planning